khandrish/eden/README.md

 # Exmud

-A framework for the development and management of onlime multiplayer text-based (MUDs) games.
+A framework for the development and management of onlime multiplayer text-based (muds) games.

 Initially created as a port of [Evennia](http://www.evennia.com/), it has since taken on a life of its own.
 That said, several core concepts borrowed from Evennia are still present.